 - Fast-Paced Development

 When it comes to development speed, RoR has no alternatives.
-With RoR developers can build apps in 40% less time as compared to when they use other stacks.
-This is the reason why businesses who intend to launch an MVP prefer using RoR as their framework.
+With RoR, developers can build apps in 40% less time as compared to when they use other stacks.
+It is the reason why businesses who intend to launch an MVP prefer using RoR as their framework.
 The programming language Ruby follows the principle of least astonishment (POLA) to minimize confusion for its users.

 - Business Logic Implementation

-Business logic comprises of business domain description i.e. a set of domain models and their relations along with business operations that define the logic of how we create, destroy and modify stuff in our system.
+Business logic comprises of business domain description, i.e. a set of domain models and their relations along with business operations that define the logic of how we create, destroy, and modify stuff in our system.
 When a developer has to implement increasingly complex business logic, callbacks hamper the readability of the code.
-Sometimes, the business logic implemented during the creation of an object gets mixed with the logic created after its editing.
+Sometimes, the business logic applied during the creation of an object gets mixed with the logic created after its editing.

 - Large Library

 There is a massive library of gems developed by the RoR community.
-This is why Ruby-on-Rail needs to be the preferred choice for your business.
-These gems allow for easy implementation of many features or “bridges” between your app and external services.
+It is why Ruby-on-Rail needs to be the preferred choice for your business.
+These gems allow for the smooth implementation of many features or “bridges” between your app and external services.

 They ease the development of applications on the whole.
 What is praiseworthy is that most gems are available for free even for commercial use.
-Whenever a developer finds it difficult in developing a certain feature or implementing external application within a business app, these ready-to-use gems come to the rescue.
+Whenever a developer finds it challenging to develop a specific feature or implementing external application within a business app, these ready-to-use gems come to the rescue.

 All businesses could use certain modifications in their application in response to customer’s feedback.
-Developing an application with Ruby-on-Rails allows a great degree of flexibility allowing easy modifications in the product.
+Developing an application with Ruby-on-Rails allows a high degree of flexibility, allowing easy alterations in the product.

 Businesses that Excel with Ruby-on-Rails Integration

-Here is a brief description of the type of web projects/application that can benefit from being developed in Ruby on Rails.
+Here is a brief description of the type of web projects/applications that can benefit from being developed in Ruby on Rails.
 Use RoR as your preferred tech stack if your business revolves around:

 - Custom Web Applications